dymexjs/repo_template/.github/CONTRIBUTING.md

 <!-- omit in toc -->
 #### Setup

-1. Clone your fork of the repository
+1. Clone or fork the repository
 2. Install npm dependencies

     ```sh